Free guide

 Review your story bank and the one-line LP tags for each story, run one light mock to stay warm, and stop.
 Rest beats one more cram session: the loop is 4 to 6 hours of sustained talking, and fatigue reads as low energy against the Leadership Principles.

-Bar Raiser AI holds your story bank, tags it to the Leadership Principles, interviews you out loud with adaptive follow-ups, and scores you like the real debrief.
-10 free voice minutes, no card.
+Bar Raiser AI holds your story bank at no cost, then tags it to the Leadership Principles, interviews you out loud with adaptive follow-ups, and scores you like the real debrief once you subscribe.